espressomd/espresso/doc/sphinx/installation.rst

 one are

 -  ``ADDITIONAL_CHECKS`` Enables numerous additional checks which can detect inconsistencies especially in the cell systems.
-This checks are however too slow to be enabled in production runs.
+These checks are however too slow to be enabled in production runs.

 The following flags control the debug output of various sections of